Cleaning and Preservation of Coins - A Complete Guide, page 5

 If you have any coin you suspect is very valuable and you intend to sell it, DO NOT EVEN RINSE IT IN WATER!
 Keep the coin secure and take it to a reputable coin dealer.

-The following cleaning methods apply for common silver, copper, nickel and other coins.
+On the following pages of this section, you will find all cleaning methods and tutorials with "How-To" information applicable to common silver, copper, nickel and other coins.

 NOTE: For both mechanical and chemical cleaning of coins the same rule applies: if a treatment is not completely safe, a test treatment must be performed first.
-It is the best to experiment on coins, such as this 1763 2 Kopeks destroyed by the highly mineralized soil, that cannot be "resurrected."
+It is the best to experiment on coins such as this 1763 2 Kopeks copper coin from which thick encrustation was removed only to reveal the coin's damaged surface - "eaten" by the soil minerals.

 Copper Coin Obliterated by Soil Minerals